 What should you look out for and why is it much safer than you think?

-Not the worry, Kaohsiung is not all about highrise buildings and spectacular temples, there are plenty of nature to see too!
+Not the worry, Kaohsiung is not all about highrise buildings and spectacular temples, there is plenty of nature to see too!
 More commonly known as Monkey Mountain, Shoushan is the perfect escape while still being in the heart of the city.

 Along with the numerous species of plants and cheeky Formosan Macaques, Shoushan is also home to some other incredible sites to see.
 The most fascinating is a set of archaeological ruins that date back to 5,000 years!
 The main trail should take about 2-3 hours to complete, so leave enough time in your itinerary!